Deducting Legal and Accounting Fees

 Starting a Business

-Legal and accounting fees that you pay to start a business are deductible only as business start-up expenses.
+Legal and accounting fees you pay to start a business are deductible only as business start-up expenses.
 You can deduct $5,000 of start-up expenses the first year you're in business and any excess amounts over 180 months.
 The same holds true for incorporation fees or fees that you pay to form a partnership or LLC.

 Accounting Fees

-You can deduct any accounting fees that you pay for your business as a deductible business expense—for example, fees you pay an accountant to set up or keep your business books, prepare your business tax return, or give you tax advice for your business.
+You can deduct any accounting fees that you pay for your business as a deductible business expense.
+For example, fees you pay an accountant to set up or keep your business books, prepare your business tax return, or give you tax advice for your business.

-Self-employed taxpayers may deduct the cost of having an accountant or other tax professional complete the business portion of their tax returns—Schedule C and other business tax forms—but they cannot deduct the time the preparer spends on the personal part of their returns.
+Self-employed taxpayers may deduct the cost of having an accountant or other tax professional complete the business portion of their tax returns—Schedule C and other business tax forms—but they can't deduct the time the preparer spends on the personal part of their returns.
 If you are self-employed and pay a tax preparer to complete your Form 1040 income tax return, make sure that you get an itemized bill showing the portion of the tax preparation fee allocated to preparing your Schedule C (and any other business tax forms attached to your Form 1040).

 Get Professional Help